 Richard Harris earned his B.A. in Japanese Studies from Earlham College (2008) and his M.P.P. from Georgetown University (2012).
 As a a PhD student in Political Science and International Relations at USC, his research interests include influence and image in international relations, political opinion and behavior, and East Asia.
 Most recently, he presented his Masters thesis, “Ambassador Doraemon: Japan’s Pop Culture Diplomacy in China and South Korea” at Georgetown University.
 He is fluent in Japanese.

-I’m a PhD student from the Program of Political Science and International Relations, USC.
-I was born and raised in East China.
-Before coming to the USC, I have a B.A. in Political Science from Renmin University of China (Beijing, 2009), an M.A. degree in Global Political Economy from the Chinese University of Hong Kong (2010) and an M.Phil. degree in Government and International Studies from Hong Kong Baptist University (2012).
-My research interests include: Chinese politics, international relations of East and Southeast Asia, political economy and comparative contentious politics.
+Tang, Mengxiao (Phoebe) is a PhD student from the Program of Political Science and International Relations, USC.
+She was born and raised in East China.
+Before coming to the USC, she have a B.A. in Political Science from Renmin University of China (Beijing, 2009), an M.A. degree in Global Political Economy from the Chinese University of Hong Kong (2010) and an M.Phil. degree in Government and International Studies from Hong Kong Baptist University (2012).
+Her research interests include: Chinese politics, international relations of East and Southeast Asia, political economy and comparative contentious politics.